FOOD FOREST INITIATIVE

 • Learn and Apply Regenerative Farming Principles

-• Participate in hands-on workshops on plastic and metal- free tree planting, no-till soil building, and composting.
+• Participate in hands-on workshops on plastic and waste-free tree planting, no-till soil building, and composting.

 • Honor Indigenous Land and Contextual Learning